 Your solicitor will tell you if you have a contractual obligation to continue to pay company pension contributions, particularly during the notice period if it is to be paid in lieu.
 You may be able to reach an agreement with your employee in relation to a lump sum of money being paid directly into their pension as part of the overall settlement.
 Your employee could then benefit from this being treated as a further tax-free payment, subject to the terms of the pension scheme.

-Your solicitor will advise you as to a fair settlement sum to offer your employee in the Settlement Agreement.
+Your solicitor will advise you as to a fair settlement for your employee in the Settlement Agreement terms.
 How much this is will depend on the surrounding circumstances leading to your wish to terminate, the terms in your employee’s contract and any potential claims that your employee may have against you.

-Your solicitor will tell you if your employee would have a strong claim against you were they to take their case to a Tribunal or a Court.
-They will calculate how much your employee might get if they were to pursue their claim in a Tribunal compared to the Settlement Agreement amounts you are offering.
+Your solicitor will tell you if your employee would have a strong claim against you were they to take their case to an Employment Tribunal or a Court.
+They will calculate how much your employee might get if they were to pursue their claim in a Tribunal compared to the Settlement Agreement amounts you are presenting.
 This will include advising as to the statutory cap on unfair dismissals.

-If your employee’s solicitor advises that the money offered is insufficient, then your solicitor will advise you and negotiate on your behalf to ensure that the amounts offered are not unrealistically high.
+If your employee’s solicitor advises that the money provided is insufficient, then your solicitor will advise you and negotiate on your behalf to ensure that the amounts presented are not unrealistically high.

 There is no duty to provide any reference to an employee except in certain sectors of activity such as the financial services sector.
 However, the reference provided must ‘in substance be true, accurate and fair’.
 You have a duty of care not only to your ex employee but also to future employers.
 Your solicitor can provide you with guidance on this issue particularly where there have been performance issues prior to termination.